ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 .. note::

-  Please save age as an integer, wages as a float, and all other data as strings.
+  Please save age and wages as an integer, and all other data as strings.
 This will make the data compatible with existing noise functions.

 If a simulant does not have a social security number but is employed, they will need this number to be filled in.
 If there